greenelab/deep-review/sections/05_treat.md

-of the initial high-throughput screens such that sufficient candidate active compounds can be identified without exhaustively screening libraries of hundreds of thousands or millions of chemicals.  `TODO: is the sufficient number target dependent?` This task has been treated as a classification, regression, and ranking problem.
+of the initial high-throughput screens such that sufficient candidate active compounds can be identified without exhaustively screening libraries of hundreds of thousands or millions of chemicals.  `TODO: is the sufficient number target dependent?` This task has been treated variously as a classification, regression, or ranking problem.
 In reality, it does not fit neatly into any of those categories.
 An ideal algorithm will rank a sufficient number of active compounds before the inactives, but the rankings of actives relative to other